I hope you enjoyed my earlier article Want to Sell your House? Here is step 1- Decision making.

 What is the State of Your Home?

 First and foremost, you need to work out what state your home is in.
 Do you own a turnkey house that is ready for a new owner to move into without having to do any work?
 Or do you own a house that has some major problems and is in urgent need of major repairs?
+For example, you might want to look at the Trenchless Sewer Replacement aspect or even the state of your water pipelines before you begin any exterior renovations.
+Having this sorted could fetch you a higher price for your property.

 If your property requires a lot of modernization – maybe it hasn’t been touched since the 1980s and needs a complete overhaul to appeal to certain buyers – think twice before renovating.
 This is obviously a personal decision, but taking on a large renovation can unveil a series of issues that could turn your home into a money pit.
 The tactic here might be to leave your home as is and reduce the price based on the need for renovations.
 While you won’t be able to sell for as high, it could be a savvy financial decision in the long run.
+This might depend on the location of your property.
+For instance, your house is located in a high-value neighborhood.
+However, the property is infested with mold.
+In such cases, you might want to hire a local mold removal company that is considered to be a leader in mold removal and remediation to exterminate the infestation.
+Going that route can help you fetch a higher market price for your property.

 It’s a good idea to have the value of your home appraised in advance so that you know what you’re working with.
 A home inspection is another good idea, and with a professional taking a look over everything, you can be sure that you’re aware of any potential issues.
 Both of these services can be pricey, but they prevent any nasty surprises during the sales process.